Klerksdorp sphere: Description

 The Klerksdorp spheres typically range in diameter from 0.5 to 10 cm.
 As illustrated by geologist Paul Heinrich, they vary widely in shape from either approximate or flattened spheres to well-defined discs and often are intergrown.
 Petrographic and X-ray diffraction analyses of specimens of these objects found that they consist either of hematite (Fe2O3) or wollastonite (CaSiO3) mixed with minor amounts of hematite and goethite (FeOOH).
-Observations by Bruce Cairncross, Louis Taylor Nel and others indicated that many of the Klerksdorp spheres found in unaltered pyrophyllite consist of pyrite (FeS2).
 The color of the specimens studied by Paul Heinrich ranged from dark reddish brown, red, to dusky red.
-The color of those objects composed of pyrite is not known.
-All of the specimens of these objects, which were cut open by Heinrich, exhibited an extremely well-defined radial structure terminating on either the center or centers of a Klerksdorp sphere.
+All of the specimens of these objects, which were cut open by Heinrich, exhibited an extremely well-defined radial structure terminating in either the center or centers of a Klerksdorp sphere.
 Some of these objects exhibit well-defined and parallel latitudinal grooves or ridges.
 Even specimens consisting of intergrown flattened spheres exhibit such grooves.

+Observations by Bruce Cairncross, Louis Taylor Nel, and Andrea Agangi demonstrate that the unoxidized and unaltered Klerksdorp spheres found in pristine pyrophyllite consist of diagenetic pyrite (FeS2).
+These objects exhibit a metallic luster and pale brass-yellow color.
+In cross-section, they exhibit a well-defined radial structure terminating on either in the center or centers.
+Pyrite occurs abundantly as finely disseminated grains, cm-size spheroids (Klerksdorp spheres), and layers at multiple horizons within thin beds of carbonaceous shale or slate, which is locally called wonderstone.